Last updated on 23 February 2021

 What are my treatment options for prostate cancer?

 If the cancer mass is small and hasn’t spread beyond the prostate, your urologist will probably recommend a wait-and-see approach.
 This will include regular screening to see if the cancer gets bigger.

-If your urologist considers that the cancer is likely to spread, you will be recommended treatment, which could come either in the form of non-invasive therapies or robotic radical prostatectomy (removal of the prostate gland).
+If your urologist considers that the cancer is likely to spread, you will be recommended treatment.
+This could come either in the form of non-invasive therapies or robotic radical prostatectomy, which is a procedure to remove the prostate gland.

 Robotic radical prostatectomy

 The surgery to remove your prostate gland can take up to 3 hours and 30 minutes to perform, and is carried out through 5 small incisions in the abdominal wall.
-You’ll have to stay in hospital for 2 – 3 nights but should recover rapidly.
-When you are discharged, you’ll be sent home with a urinary catheter (small tube) in your bladder so you can go to the bathroom without disturbing the healing process.
+You’ll have to stay in hospital for 2 – 3 nights but most patients recover rapidly.
+When you are discharged, you’ll be sent home with a urinary catheter, which is a small tube inserted in your bladder so you can go to the bathroom without disturbing the healing process.

 Side effects to expect